Tommy-Nguyen-cpu/MeetGreet/README.md

     2.1.2. "chmod +x ./dotnet-install.sh"
     2.1.3. "./dotnet-install.sh --channel 7.0".
     2.1.4. "cd ../../"

-    **NOTE** : If after install .NET sdk, you receive an error saying that the command "dotnet" cannot be found, run the following command:
-      1. "export PATH="$PATH:$HOME/.dotnet"

 ## Run MeetGreet Through Console
 Once you have installed the sdk, run the following commands in this order: